 The McNinch House Restaurant features richly molded woodwork and tin-tiled fireplaces, and visitors can feast on seven courses in this Victorian setting all year long.
 You should also look out for special celebratory dinners and brunches hosted at the restaurant throughout the year, including events on Christmas Day and New Year's Eve.

-Nestled in the Fox Croft East Shopping Center in South Park, this intimate restaurant serves up upscale American cuisine courtesy of Chef Bruce Moffett.
+Nestled in the Fox Croft East Shopping Center in South Park, this intimate restaurant serves up upscale American cuisine courtesy of Chef Jason Newman.
 Originally opened in 2000, Barrington's earned multiple accolades throughout the years, establishing itself as a Charlotte staple to this day.

 The cozy yet open environment creates an intimate setting for a romantic meal or a small dinner party.
 However, Barrington's is only open Monday through Saturday for dinner, so reservations are recommended as space is limited to 45 people at a time.

-Ambiance and good food are about all Bonterra Restaurant needs to make it on this list.
-Owner John Duncan, who also owns Mac's Speed Shop and Las Ramblas, opened Bonterra Dining and Wine room in 1999 in the former Dilworth Methodist Episcopal Church South and much of the original architecture remains.
+Owner John Duncan opened Bonterra Dining and Wine Room in 1999 in the former Dilworth Methodist Episcopal Church South and much of the original architecture remains, which adds to a romantic ambiance that perfectly complements the restaurant's food.

-Located in the Mayor House of Southend, Copper puts a modern, upscale twist on classic Indian cuisine surrounded by a neighborhood rich in local and national history.
+Located in the Mayer House of Southend, Copper puts a modern, upscale twist on classic Indian cuisine surrounded by a neighborhood rich in local and national history.
 The interior is intimate, with contemporary Indian art and music throughout several dining areas.
-If there's a trend that resonates in reviews of Copper, it is " beautiful decor, fanciful plating, and superior service," making it an excellent choice for a romantic dinner that will impress your date.
+It's an excellent choice for a romantic dinner that will impress your date.

 Sisters Tricia Maddrey and Bonnie Warford first opened Carpe Diem in 1989, and while the restaurant is currently in its third Charlotte location, the quality, food, and atmosphere remain the same.

-Now located in the historic Elizabeth neighborhood near downtown Charlotte and lead by executive chef John Blumreich, Carpe Diem offers guests delectable New American cuisine in an elegant atmosphere complete with mahogany doors, copper lighting fixtures, and marble floors.
+Now located in the historic Elizabeth neighborhood near downtown Charlotte and lead by executive chef Thomas Vance, Carpe Diem offers guests delectable New American cuisine in an elegant setting complete with mahogany doors, copper lighting fixtures, and marble floors.

-For a unique dining experience, you can head to Chima Brazilian Steakhouse, where the meats are served by a staff of circling waiters, who will offer guests plate after plate of different meats—from grilled chicken to bacon-wrapped filet mignon and parmesan-infused sirloins.
+For a unique dining experience, you can head to Chima Steakhouse, a Brazilian restaurant where the main courses are served by a staff of circling waiters, who will offer guests plate after plate of different meats, from grilled chicken to bacon-wrapped filet mignon and parmesan-infused sirloins.

 Chima Steakhouse also offers a full salad bar, which is known to some reviewers as a "salad paradise," complete with every leafy green imaginable as well as a huge amount of meats and cheeses as complimentary toppings.
-While the ambiance is a little more boisterous than some others on this list (due to the circling service), it's no less romantic due to its small tables and limited availability.
+While the ambiance is a little more boisterous than some others on this list, it's no less romantic due to its small tables and limited availability.

 Owner Sara Scheidler and Chef Greg Zanitsch opened The Fig Tree in 2005, providing seasonal Continental Cuisine with French and Italian influences in one of Charlotte's Registered Historic Landmark homes, the Lucas Home, in the charming Elizabeth neighborhood.

 The Fig Tree also hosts special events throughout the year including wine dinners, seasonal prix fixe meals, and some other holiday celebrations; you can even rent out a private room for special occasions.
-Be sure to check out the website for a full list of events—wine tasting as well as winemaker meet and greet events pop up randomly throughout the year.
+Be sure to check out the website for a full list of events, wine tasting as well as winemaker meet and greet events, which pop up throughout the year.

-Luce Restaurant also offers fine northern Italian fare with house-made pasta, prime meats, and fresh seafood as well as an extensive wine list featuring those bottles in Tuscany and Piedmont (and all over Italy).
+Luce Restaurant serves fine northern Italian fare with house-made pasta, prime meats, and fresh seafood and happens to offer an extensive wine list with wines representative of regions all over Italy.